 Work is progressing well with the remediation of the crushing and process plant.
-Icone, an engineering firm based in Belo Horizonte, have, during March and April 2013, been designing the overhaul of the grinding section, which will also now include the facility to introduce a gravity recovery circuit.
+Icone, an engineering firm based in Belo Horizonte have, during March and April 2013, been designing the overhaul of the grinding section, which will also now include the facility to introduce a gravity recovery circuit.
 The old milling section is now disassembled, and work has begun on the ball mill overhaul.
 Additionally during March and April 2013, the crushing and flotation plants having been dismantled and all critical parts overhauled.
-These sections of the process plant are now both being reassembled with a view to being completed before the end of the second quarter of 2013.
+The crushing plant is complete albeit requiring some additional cosmetic work and the flotation plant is being reassembled with a view to being completed during the third quarter of 2013.

-Accommodation at the mine site is also being overhauled and during the first quarter of 2013 preparations were made to install a new prefabricated accommodation unit which is due to be assembled before the end of May 2013.
-This will mean that the camp has new or overhauled accommodation for 140 personnel.
+A new accommodation facility was built during the second quarter 2013, meaning the camp has new or overhauled accommodation for 140 personnel.
 Further work on upgrading camp facilities is on-going.